astronomer/astro-docs/ac/next/get-started/06_upgrade-ac.md

 ### 1. Locate your Dockerfile in your Project Directory

 First, open the `Dockerfile` within your Astronomer directory.
-When you initialized an Airflow project via the Astronomer CLI, the following files should have been automatially generated:
+When you initialized an Airflow project via the Astronomer CLI, the following files should have been automatically generated:

 ```
 .